Rape during the liberation of France: U.S. military response

 All three men maintained their innocence, but admitted to having been together on the entire evening of July 26.
 There was some physical evidence against the trio.
 When Parrott was taken into custody, one officer noticed a white streak across the back of his shirt, resembling calcimine or whitewash.
 It was discovered that the walls of the room where Leveziel was raped were calcimined.
 When another soldier rubbed his back against a wall, a similar mark was left on his shirt.
 In addition, Parrott was found in possession of the stolen purse of Leveziel's elderly father.
 Leveziel identified Downes, Parrott, and Smith as the three men present when she was raped.
 She was particularly emphatic in her identification of Downes since he was the largest and was wearing a light colored jacket.

-Downes, whom a second witness positively identified as having present on the night that Lepoittevin and Legouche were gang raped, was found guilty of three counts of rape and two counts of housebreaking with intent to commit rape.
-However, Parrott and Smith, whom nobody could positively identified, were acquitted on all counts related to the July 12 attack and only found guilty of lesser charges for the July 26 attack.
+Downes, whom a second witness positively identified as being present on the night that Lepoittevin and Legouche were gang raped, was found guilty of three counts of rape and two counts of housebreaking with intent to commit rape.
+However, Parrott and Smith, whom nobody could positively identify, were acquitted on all counts related to the July 12 attack and only found guilty of lesser charges for the July 26 attack.
 The two were convicted of one count of aiding and abetting rape and one count of housebreaking with intent to commit rape.
 The court found that only Downes had raped Leveziel, but suggested that Parrott and Smith had only refrained from also raping her after hearing nearby voices from outside.

 The court sentenced all three soldiers to death by hanging.
 Following a review of the case, General Eisenhower approved the convictions, but commuted the sentences of Parrott and Smith to life in prison plus a dishonorable discharge.
 After losing other appeals, Downes was publicly hanged in a field just south of the village of Étienville, where the first rapes were committed, on February 28, 1945.